Transforming Food & Nutrition rooms for healthier lifestyles

 “It’s like being on Masterchef!”
 STUDENT, SOUTHLANDS HIGH SCHOOL

-Contemporary, high quality and spacious, the food technology room at Dulwich Prep School delivers an education environment to match the school’s ethos of ambition and excellence.
+Contemporary, high quality and spacious, the Food & Nutrition room at Dulwich Prep School delivers an education environment to match the school’s ethos of ambition and excellence.

 Modular island and peninsular units, benching and storage systems can create the ideal technology teaching environment